Working with teens

 -Dr. Lisa Damour

 Being a teenager is hard and messy and awesome.
 You are on the brink of adulthood, but still under someone else's roof.
-You understand sarcasm and witty humor (and usually have a GREAT sense of humor), but also feel like no one understands you.
-You dream about upcoming years but also carry the burden of today's world and technology.
-You are so sick of everyone blaming everything on phones, but also feel tied to social media.
+You understand sarcasm (and usually have a GREAT sense of humor), but can also feel like no one understands YOU.
+You dream about future years but worry about today's world.
+You are so sick of everyone blaming everything on technology, but also feel tied to social media.

 Therapy can offer a space to process the feelings, obstacles, impulses, ups and downs that visit every teenager's life.
-In other words, you get to come into my office just as you are.. witty, amazing, annoyed, frustarted, no manners required, just showing up is enough.
+In other words, you get to come into my office just as you are... witty, amazing, annoyed, frustrated, no manners required, just showing up is enough.

 Parents, trusting someone with your teenager is hard.
 Teenagers need to trust in the confidentiality of their therapist, yet parents need to trust in the safety of their child.
-Holding both is possible.
+Holding both IS possible.
 Through clear communication and transparent policies, teens, therapists, and parents can work together towards common goals.
-Through an eclectic personalized treatment plan (using modalities such as DBT, ACT, EMDR, motivational interviewing, somatic awarenss, mindfulness and expressive arts) I am confident your child will find their way back to their best self.
+Through an eclectic personalized treatment plan (using modalities such as CBT, DBT, ACT, EMDR, motivational interviewing, somatic awareness, mindfulness, play therapy, and expressive arts) I am confident your child will find their way to their best self.
+Nothing is ever WRONG with kids.
+As a matter of fact, what others consider problematic can be a superpower.
+Sometimes kids (and parents) just need help feeling seen and accepted exactly as they are.